mcrowe/Rubynu/README.markdown

 # Rubynu
-## A scaffold generator for generic ruby projects

 Rubynu generates a basic scaffold for a generic ruby project.
 It is a thor script that builds projects using a very customizable template.
 The project it generates is my preferred starting point for a new ruby project&mdash;using rvm, git, and rspec&mdash;but it is designed to be easily modified to whatever you prefer.